ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.11 List of Titles - Create/Read/Update/Delete

+#### A.	Create a Title in Masterdata DB

+On receiving a request to add a Title (e.g, MR., Mrs.) with the input parameters (code, name, descr, lang_code and is_active) the system stores the Title in the DB

+1. Validates if all required input parameters have been received as listed below for each specific request
+* code - character (16) - Mandatory
+* name - character (64) - Mandatory
+* descr - character (128) - Optional
+* lang_code - character (3) - Mandatory
+* is_active - boolean - Mandatory
+2. Responds with the Title Code and Language Code for the Title created successfully
+1. In case of Exceptions, system triggers error messages as received from the Database.

+#### B.	Update and Delete a Title in Title Masterdata DB

+**(i) Update**

+1. On receiving a request to update a Title with the input parameters (code, name, descr, lang_code and is_active) the system updates the Title in the Title DB for the code received
+2.Validates if all required input parameters have been received as listed below for each specific request
+1.	code - character (16) - Mandatory
+2.	name - character (64) - Mandatory
+3.	descr - character (128) - Optional
+4.	lang_code - character (3) - Mandatory
+5.	is_active - boolean - Mandatory
+3.For the code received in the request, replaces all the data received in the request against the data existing in the Title database against the same code.
+2. Deleted record are not updated
+3. Responds with data not found error if deleted record is received in the request
+4. Responds with the Title Code and Language Code for the Title created successfully
+5. In case of Exceptions, system triggers relevant error messages.
+Delete

+1. On receiving a request to delete a Title with the input parameters (code) the system updates the is_deleted flag to true in the Title DB against the code received
+2. Validates if all required input parameters have been received as listed below for each specific request
+1.	code - int - Mandatory
+3. Delete all records for the code received
+4. Deleted record are not deleted again
+5. Responds with data not found error if deleted record is received in the request
+6. Responds with the Title Code for the Title created successfully
+7. In case of Exceptions, system triggers relevant error messages.
+3.Fetch the List of Titles based on a Language Code

+1. On receiving a request to fetch Title Details with the input parameters (Language Code) the system fetches all the Titles with all the attributes for the Language Code Received
+2. Validates if all required input parameters have been received as listed below for each specific request
+1. Language Code - Mandatory
+3. If the mandatory input parameters are missing, responds with all the data.
+4. Validates if the response contain List of Titles against the received Language Code along with the following attributes for the Title Code
+1. Title Code - Mandatory
+2. Title Name - Mandatory
+3. Title Description - Optional
+4. IsActive - Mandatory
+5. In case of Exceptions, system triggers relevant error messages

 ### 1.12 Template File Format - Create/Read/Update/Delete

 ### 1.13 List of Template Types - Create/Read/Update/Delete